 Not only are all of us—perhaps in differing degrees—God’s image-bearers, but each also is a “recovering human” and “shattered mirror” desperately needing Jesus.
 And all yearn to be understood and appreciated—this is true of our latest ex-president, the new administration, local and state officials, church leaders, etc.

 Never forget that the words we speak and write have the power to bring life or death.
 Words intended to tear people down, insult, ridicule or curse are an assault on God Himself, in whose image all people were created.
 “Lord, make me an instrument of Your peace.
 Where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy.”
 (Francis of Assisi)

 What are some of the implications of every person being “created in God’s image”?
 Which of the behaviors listed are most irritating to you?
 With which of them might others describe you?

-Emre’s wife’s visa situation is precarious.
+Our missionary’s wife’s visa situation is precarious.
 The government is declining to renew the visas of many foreign residents, especially those who are non-Muslims.
-Pray that God will intervene and allow Emre and his wife to continue their ministry in Turkey, their home.
+Pray that God will intervene and allow our missionary and his wife to continue their ministry in Turkey, their home.